Environmental Master Plan

 to help contribute to the environmental and financial sustainability of Beaumont.

 Two public open houses to discuss the draft EMP were held on Wednesday June 5, 2013.
 Surveys were also mailed to residents in their bimonthly utility bills and focus group sessions were held with local students and interested residents to help draft this document.
-The final draft was approved by Town Council on October 8, 2013.
+The final draft was approved by Council on October 8, 2013.

 The Baseline Report outlines what was and is currently happening in Beaumont around the environment as of 2012.